kanu-3/Learnify/README.md

 3. Improved ML features.
 4. Actual readme of courses in course details part.

-### This is my very first app.
+### This is my very first full fledged working app, although there is always a gateway for improvements.
 Hope to make more with advanced features ahead.
+## Happy learning;)